Table Of Contents

 - Intramuscular use – “muscling”

-Heroin – Heroin is a derivative of morphine and is the opioid most commonly abused by injection.
-It has chemical name diacetylmorphine, which is a derivative of morphine, a commonly used opioid.
-Through injection, people were abusing heroin.
+Heroin – Heroin is the opioid most commonly abused by injection.
+Its chemical name is diacetylmorphine, which is a derivative of morphine, another commonly used opioid.
 Other terms for heroin include dope, horse, smack, china white, junk, and tar.

-Opium – It is obtained from opium poppy which contains morphine and codeine.
-It is consumed through smoking or it can be eaten too.
+Opium – It is obtained from the opium poppy, which contains morphine and codeine.
+It is consumed through smoking, and it can be eaten, too.
 The usage of opium is very low in the United States and it is the most commonly abused substance in Asia and the Middle East.

 Endorphin – It is often referred to as a subclass of opioids, which contains endogenous peptides that relieve pain.

-Prescribed Opioids – Medications using opioids were prescribed principally for pain relief.
-But they have the potential for abuse and addiction, hence the usage of the drug is monitored and regulated by the Controlled Substances Act in the United States.
+Prescribed Opioids – Medications containing opioids were prescribed principally for pain relief.
+But they have the potential for abuse and addiction, hence the usage of prescription drugs is monitored and regulated by the Controlled Substances Act in the United States.

 Opiates – It is also referred to as a subclass of opioids, which contains alkaloid compounds that are naturally present in opium poppy.

 Synthetic Opioids – Synthetic opioids are fentanyl, tramadol, and methadone, whereas the semi-synthetic opioids are Oxycodone and hydrocodone.

 Medical professionals who have high exposure to these kinds of drugs, for instance – Oxycodone and hydrocodone, are at a higher risk of opioid use disorder as these prescribed drugs have the highest chance of misuse and abuse.

 Science and medicine have improved the lifespan of the human race.
 Whenever a positive thing emerges, there might be some ill/side effects too.
 People depend upon medicines for they are well-meaning, especially painkillers that help to get rid of pains.